cesbo/help/en/alta/quick-start/service-management.md

 alta /etc/alta/alta.conf
 ```

 Process will be launched in the foreground and your console will be taken by process until it finish.
-To stop process just press Ctrl + C on your keyboard.
+To stop process just press ++ctrl+c++ on your keyboard.

 For launching process in background append symbol `&` after the command line: